Four hours. That's the average daily social media consumption for adults under 35. Some studies put it even higher.

 The Shrinking Attention Span

-Your brain is plastic.
+Your brain is remarkably plastic and adaptable.
 It reshapes itself based on what you repeatedly do.
 Four hours daily of 3-second videos and rapid-fire content literally rewires your neural pathways.

 The result?
 You lose the ability to focus on anything that doesn't provide immediate stimulation.
 Books become impossible.
 Long conversations feel tedious.
 Deep work becomes a struggle against your own mind.